miraclx/xbytes/README.md

 * `size`: &lt;[HybridByte](#hybridbyte)&gt; The value to be wrapped.

+Although instances of this class inherits properties of [ParsedBytes](#parsedbytes), it excludes the `input` property.
-Wrap a HybridByte in a chainable, transformative object
+Wrap a HybridByte in a chainable, transformative object.

 ```javascript
 new ByteUnitObject('10 MB').add('20 MB').size